cdrchops/serinda/README.md

 python3 startup.py

 when running startup.py the server will start up in the terminal and open the url in an instance of chrome.
 Then the page will keep attempting to connect until it can connect to the server

 ---
-<h2>What is still needed?</h2>
-There are only a few "basic" items that need to be done in order for this to be fully functional as a base for adding plugins, optimizing code, etc.  Once these items are completed I'd consider SERINDA ready for prime testing.
-<br/><br/>
-1) OpenCV and WebGL to have the same camera perspective.
-For now, I'm working on using OpenCV to adjust the camera perspective of WebGL so they match.
-Then ThreeJS elements placed in a scene will have the same look as if they were real.
-This also means that if an object 10 feet away has a HUD element then that will look like it's 10 feet away.
-<br/><br/>
-2) Simultaneous Location and Mapping (SLAM) and Visual Odometry (VO or VIO).<br/>
-I have successfully integrated a 9DOF sensor with the HMD.
-There are tweaks to make, but the data works pretty well for adjusting the camera view in ThreeJs.
-I am working on integrating some version of SLAM (OpenVSLAM, ORB SLAM 2, ORB SLAM 3, idk).
-I'll also use a flavor of homography for a few elements since this is primarily going to be used indoors.
-I'd like to have SLAM implemented and then remove the DOF sensor or use the DOF sensor to add more precision.<br/><br/>
-3) Object Detection and Object Recognition<br/>
-This is part of the HUD integration.
-If I have an object that it detects and I want a specific HUD to overlay then I first need the object to be detected.
-There are many datasets out there for this from YOLO, Tiny YOLO, and more.
-There is more to this and will require some data be passed back to the front end for it to be used to display ThreeJs elements.
-<br/><br/>
-4) Interactive HUD elements<br/>
-This isn't difficult.
-I have some that are in my experimental box still.
-Some of this will be solved when 1 and 3 are done then I'll add these experiments so users can interact with them.
-Some are tied to real objects like a hand or wrist.
-Some are tied to the display like a HUD in a game would be.
-And others are tied to objects like in 3 above.
-This also means adding some sort of 3D GUI.
-<br/><br/>
-5) Dynamic loading of scenes and objects<br/>
-This can be done independent of the other items.
-The user needs to be able to CRUD 3D objects and then assign them to specific items and then those elements only display when those items are in view.
-For example, if I have a chair and I want a price to display over it.
-I need to identify that it's a chair and what type of chair.
-Then assign 3D elements to display in the HUD for that chair.
-When that type of chair comes into view then the HUD I've chosen will display.
-When the chair is no longer visible after x amount of time, then that HUD object is removed from active memory.
-In the future this could be used for items like walking into a furniture store and the store sends the data to your HMD then as you're walking around you can see prices, maybe virtual items that you can "try out" in your own home, etc.  In the context of scenes, this could be like for a game.
-You could create an AR game that's mapped to your house.
-When you go to certain areas maybe med packs are there or hidden compartments.
-<br/><br/>
-6) Audio<br/>
-VOX controls work ok.
-They're not great and if the browser is taxed then they don't work well at all.
-Speech playback sometimes works; you never know when it will work.
-In order to be able to continue with the IPA portion and make this something fully functional the VOX portion (TTS and STT) need to work better.
-Specifically this is referring to only the TTS and STT portions not the Rhasspy nor SNIPs intents.

----
 <h2>Integrations</h2>